ipfs/in-web-browsers/OKR.md

     * The feature is a setting that can be toggled on and off
     * `window.ipfs` is a proxy over `window.postMessage` to communicate with a running IPFS node exposed by the extension ([ipfs-postmsg-proxy](https://github.com/tableflip/ipfs-postmsg-proxy))
     * Access controls prevent web pages from performing actions without prior user approval
-        * Access control is fine grained, it requires permission to be granted to each IPFS function prior to usage, with option to allow access to all
-        * Granted permissions are scoped to the origin (site) on which they are granted and persist until the browser process exits.
-When granting permission, the user is given the option for the grant to be "remembered" for a given origin so that it persists across browser restarts
-        * Settings allow the user to revoke "remembered" privileges given to origins
-    * Streaming APIs operate correctly (do not buffer content into memory) ([ipfs-postmsg-proxy/#2](https://github.com/tableflip/ipfs-postmsg-proxy/issues/2))
 - Get one IPFS Web Application to learn how to use the IPFS Companion IPFS node if it is available (i.e PeerPad).
 Document the process..

 **Improved initial experience for non-technical users of mainstream browsers:**